-No one under the age of twenty-one (21) years may be permitted on the premises of Tribal Class II gaming facility.
+No one under the age of twenty-one (21) years may be permitted on the premises of Class II gaming facility.

-§15-2-7 Class II Net Revenues
+§15-2-7 Class II Gaming Net Revenues

-(1) Net revenues to the Tribe from Class II operations shall be used only to fund Tribal government operations or programs, to provide for each general welfare of the members of the Tribe, to promote economic development, to donate to charitable organizations or to help fund the operations of local government agencies, and shall be expended only in accordance with budgets adopted by resolutions of the Tribe Council.

-(2) Class II revenues shall not be used to make per capita payments except pursuant to a BIA-approved allocation plan and where such payments are otherwise authorized by the IGRA and the Tribe's State-Tribal Gaming Compact.
+- (1) Net revenues to the Tribe from Class II gaming operations shall be used only to fund Tribal government operations or programs, to provide for each general welfare of the members of the Tribe, to promote economic development, to donate to charitable organizations or to help fund the operations of local government agencies, and shall be expended only in accordance with budgets adopted by Resolutions of the Tribal Council. - (2) Class II gaming revenues shall not be used to make per capita payments except pursuant to a BIA-approved allocation plan and where such payments are otherwise authorized by the IGRA and the Tribal-State Compact.